Michael DeNoma: Philanthropy

 DeNoma has been serving as a member of the board of directors for the International Centre for Missing & Exploited Children. for seventeen years.

-DeNoma spearheaded the establishment of the Washington D.C.-based Financial Coalition Against Child Pornography (FCACP) in his role as Group Executive Director, Standard Chartered Bank, and a Board Member of ICMEC.
+DeNoma spearheaded the establishment of the Washington D.C.–based Financial Coalition Against Child Pornography (FCACP) in his role as Group Executive Director, Standard Chartered Bank, and a Board Member of ICMEC.
 Under his leadership, Standard Chartered became a founding member of the FCACP.
 In this capacity, participated in a panel at the House of Senate in September 2006 to discuss Standard Chartered’s approach to combating the issue through the banking payment system.

 In 2007, he also led a joint action against child pornography with the Association of Banks in Singapore and called UK bankers to join forces for the same cause.

 From the age of 50, DeNoma participated in several ultramarathons to raise money for children's charities worldwide.
-As an individual and through his charity, the Impossible Odds Foundation, DeNoma has completed nearly 2,000 miles (3,219 km) in races and raised over 1 million USD over the course of 15 years.
+As an individual and through his charity, the Impossible Odds Foundation, DeNoma has completed nearly 2,000 miles (3,219 km) in races and raised over $1 million over the course of 15 years.
 Specifically, in 2011, DeNoma ran a 400 km ultra-marathon from Kaohsiung to Taipei as part of China’s Silk Road Run to raise awareness for ICMEC.

 During his tenure as the CEO of KBZ Bank, DeNoma introduced an initiative to provide medicine and treatment to children.
 In 2017, KBZ Bank worked with Myanmar’s Ministry of Health and Sports and Singapore-based charity Smile Asia to help children with cleft lips and palates.
 Over three years, the program helped 675 children across Myanmar by providing them with free operations.